yale-mgt-656-fall-2018/about/assignments.md

 [Cloud9](https://c9.io/).
 These assignments will be completed individually and will be submitted through the class website.

-## Submitting through the class website
+## Assignment instructions

-On the class website there is an "Assignments" link.
+On the class website (either http://660.mba or http://656.mba) there is an "Assignments" link.
 From there, you can browse individual assignments including instructions for completing and submitting each assignment.
-Most persons will want to submit their assignments through the class website.

 ## Submitting through the class API